 - Windows and Screens

 Candles (including unburned, decorative candles), incense and other objects with open flames are considered extremely dangerous due to the potential for fire and are prohibited in both private and public spaces.
+Any candles found in rooms will be confiscated and disposed of.

 - Damages to common areas (hallways, lounges, bathrooms, etc.) may be charged to all residents of a particular floor or building, or the community as a whole unless it can be determined specifically who is responsible.